zzzcyy/AI-X_Deep-Learning_anomaly-detection/README.md

 ### IV.
 Evaluation & Analysis
 - Graphs, tables, any statistics (if any)
+- (1) Evaluation method
+For the binary classification problem of anomaly detection.
+Typically there are four situations.In the first case, the prediction is positive and the actual positive is also called true positive (TP).
+In the second case, the prediction is positive but the actual negative is called false positive (FP).
+In the third case, The prediction is negative and the actual positive is called false negative (FN).
+In the last case, the prediction is negative and the actual is negative, which is called true negative (TN).
+Each sample can only belong to these four cases A certain kind, there will be no other possibility.Next we can define accuracy, recall, precision and F1score.

 ### V. Related Work (e.g., existing studies)
 - Tools, libraries, blogs, or any documentation that you have used to do this project.
 ### VI.
 Conclusion: Discussion